Mindfulness, Confidence & Performance:

 Madeline Bruser, pianist and author of The Art of Practicing, will be the Program Director.
 She will teach the main music workshops and will co-lead the discussion groups each day.
 Click here for her biography.

-Six Assistant Teachers will work with five selected non-performing participants in a second set of workshops:
+Teachers-in-Training will work with three selected non-performing participants in a second set of workshops:

 You can enroll in the program at one of two levels of participation: